 Beta carotene is converted to vitamin A in the body which is necessary for all cell growth including hair cells.
 Consumption of beta carotene can help you get rid of various hair problems.
 However, high doses of vitamin A can also cause hair loss (25).
 I is advisable to consume beta carotene from food sources rather than taking vitamin A supplements.
 Beta carotene is beneficial for your hair in the following ways.

 Deficiency of vitamin A can cause dry, dull, lifeless hair and dry scalp which can flake off into dandruff.
 Hence, consumption of foods rich in beta carotene is inevitable for preventing these conditions.

 15. Spurs Hair Growth:

 Hair thinning, particularly among females, is caused due to poor nutrition.
-Thus, if you are suffering from hair loss, it is advisable to consume the recommended daily allowance of beta carotene to stop hair loss and encourage hair regrowth.
+Thus, if you are suffering from hair loss, it is advisable to consume the recommended daily allowance of beta carotene to stop hair loss and encourage hair regrowth (26).

-Beta carotene is mostly abundant in fruits and vegetables which are green, yellow or orange in color.
-Some of the fruits, vegetables, herbs or nuts which have the highest content of beta carotene are given in the list below.
+Beta carotene is most abundant in fruits and vegetables which are green, yellow, or orange in color.
+Some of the fruits, vegetables, herbs, and nuts which have the highest content of beta carotene are given in the list below.